lenzzol/BaseRepository/README.md

 # BaseRepository
-A library for a generic asp.net entity framework repository that can serve as a base class for any repository.
+A library for a generic asp.net core entity framework repository library that can serve as a base class for any repository.